MI-SLAM: Magnetic Inertial SLAM Systems: The Loosely Coupled IM-SLAM System

-The original MAINS~\cite{huang2023mains} estimates the pose at the current timestep; therefore, it cannot be used directly to compute odometry data.
-One way to make the MAINS support odometry data computation is to augment the state vector of~\gls{mains} to include the complete state vector (or the pose) at the past and compute the difference between the pose at the pase and the current.
+The original MAINS~\cite{huang2023mains} estimates only the current pose; therefore, it cannot be used directly to compute odometry data.
+One approach to enable odometry data computation in MAINS is to augment its state vector with a past state (or pose), and compute the relative motion between the past and current poses.
 A detailed explanation of this modification is presented next.
-The augmented state vector is defined as